 It’s easy to be intimidated by mohawks, especially if your only experience of them so far has been crazy, spiked-up styles.
 Not to be confused with regular mohawks, the curly faux hawk is a more modern and wearable look, which features the classic short sides – but without you having to go get a buzz cut.

 With all the emphasis on the top strip of hair, this look works especially well on wavy or curly haired guys, as the messy texture will add to the overall look.
-Scroll down to see why we think the curly faux hawk should be your next look…
+Scroll down to see how to get a curly faux hawk and why the style should be your next look…

 Squashing the idea that all mohawks have to be hard and gelled-up, this wispy, curly faux hawk looks totally soft and touchable.
 Ideal if your curls are currently lacking any shape, going shorter around the earline adds more personality and looks awesome.
 Credit: @faded_mason

 Currently rocking a beard (or trying to grow one)?
 Thinking about ways you can incorporate it in with your hair?
 Let us introduce you to our old friend: the beard fade.

 The effect of a beard fade is that it seamlessly blends your hair into your beard, giving an all over more groomed, well-kept feel.
 Credit: @sourcesalonflaglervillage

 Editor’s tip: If you find your beard is a little dry or frizzy, you may want to consider using a beard balm like the TIGI Bed Head Grooming Lion Tamer Beard and Hair Balm.
 This multi-purpose conditioning balm helps to nourish facial hair as well as the skin underneath and can also be used in the hair, too.